joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/of_the_effect_of_penance_as_regards_the_pardon_of_mortal_sin/prologue.md

 (4) Whether Penance takes away the guilt while the debt remains?
 (5) Whether any remnants of sin remain?
 (6) Whether the removal of sin is the effect of Penance as a virtue, or as a sacrament?

-* Whether All Sins Are Taken Away By Penance?
-* Whether Sin Can Be Pardoned Without Penance?
-* Whether By Penance One Sin Can Be Pardoned Without Another?
-* Whether The Debt Of Punishment Remains After The Guilt Has Been Forgiven Through Penance?
-* Whether The Remnants Of Sin Are Removed When A Mortal Sin Is Forgiven?
-* Whether The Forgiveness Of Guilt Is An Effect Of Penance?